Theo-Steiner/talk-svebcomponents/slides.md

 But, since I'm terrified of unscripted live interaction, instead of asking the real Rich in the audience, I did what any sane person would do and went on twitter to find his endorsements.

 Let's see, what do we have here..?
-[click] "WHY I DON'T USE WEB COMPONENTS"... uhm okay, maybe rich wasn't as pro-platform as I thought..
+[click] "WHY I DON'T USE WEB COMPONENTS"... that's probably just a clickbait title, right?
+Surely rich loves web components.
-[click] "If I could bill someone for the time I've spent working __around__ web components in svelte, I'd be a rich man" ...Now that's a bit negative, don't you think?
+[click] "If I could bill someone for the time I've spent working __around__ web components in svelte, I'd be a rich man" ... uhm okay, maybe rich wasn't as pro-platform as I thought..
-[click] "the right answer is 'don't use web components and you'll never have to think about this madness'" Damn... that's devastating.
+[click] "the right answer is 'don't use web components and you'll never have to think about this madness'" Damn... that's some disgusting anti-web-components propaganda right here.
-[click] But, of course Rich would say something like that.
+[click] But, of course Rich would frame it like that.
 I mean look at his lizardy face!
 He __is__ one of them.
 Big JavaScript.
-THEY want you to send bloated bundles to your users so they can feed on your bandwidth!
+THEY want you to send bloated bundles to your users so they can feed off your bandwidth!
-Web Components surely are the future, I mean, "USE THE PLATFORM!", right?!
+According to twitter evangelists Web Components are the future, I mean, "USE THE PLATFORM!", am I right?!
 So let's maybe consult somebody more trustworthy to get our facts right..
 You know, somebody who has no reason to hide the truth from you in order to farm orange github stars.
 Like, let's say, someone who gives a talk on web components.